 *Try this for 20-30 feet.

-4. Great!
+5. Great!
 You are now ready to take full advantage of the straps (don’t statically squeeze the poles – keep the fingers relaxed) and stop dragging the rubber tips on the ground.
-It is okay to guide the poles with one finger.
+Guiding the poles with just one finger is okay.
 Start lifting the pole tips off the ground after each pole plant.
 The lead pole never goes further ahead than the opposing lead foot’s heel.
-And the poles are always slightly angled back.
-The motion isn’t out in front (except for balance when negotiating a log, the curb, ice patch, steep downhill, ………).
-Remember – DON’T squeeze the poles!
+And the poles are always slightly angled back behind you.
+The motion is NOT out in front (except for added balance when negotiating a log, the curb, ice patch, steep downhill, ………).
+Remember – keep the rubber tips or metal tips behind you as the poles are always angled back behind you.
+DON’T squeeze the poles!
 Feel free to guide the poles with your little finger or index finger.
-You should be on auto-pilot!
-Keep up the good work!
-Please call or email with any questions, suggestions and/or comments.
-Have FUN!